slacey1974/vix-exercise/README.md

 # vix-exercise

-First of all a couple of apologies
-1) I have not had time to complete the update aspect of my application
-2) MOST IMPORTANTLY I have also not had time to complete some UNIT/INTEGRATION tests.

-For each of these I am happy to complete as I seperate exercise.

 This application is a Spring Boot application.
 It uses a controller to integration into a API contains services that interact with a  MySQL database (db properties are in db.propeties file).